Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

 The latent space vorticity structures for each method are presented in Figure~\ref{fig:dim_red_cylinder}, with the structures constructed based on the ground-truth vorticity field from the test dataset, which exhibits asymmetric vortex shedding (Fig.~\ref{fig:dim_red_cylinder}a).
-For DIANO, the number of Fourier modes within a Fourier layer is varied at a fixed compression ratio of 4 (two Fourier layer-upsampling blocks in the encoder and two Fourier layers-downsampling blocks in the decoder) to investigate the sensitivity of Fourier modes to the latent structure.
-The results, shown in Fig.~\ref{fig:dim_red_cylinder}b, indicate that 8 Fourier modes sufficiently captures the dominant vortical structures of the given input data, producing a clean and interpretable latent representation.
-As the number of Fourier modes increases, higher-frequency components are learned, introducing noise that interferes with the coherent vortices.
-This effect is particularly noticeable for the high-mode case (\(32\) Fourier modes), where the latent representation becomes less interpretable.
-Therefore, using the minimal number of Fourier modes necessary to resolve the spatial features results in a clearer and more physically meaningful latent structure.
-Interestingly, the reconstruction error reported in Table~\ref{tab:hyper1} exhibits an opposite trend: reconstruction errors decrease from \(\mathcal{O}(10^{-6})\) for low Fourier mode configurations to \(\mathcal{O}(10^{-7})\) for high-mode configurations, consistent with the physical expectation that higher-frequency modes should resolve much finer scales of vorticity dynamics.
-This behavior highlights a fundamental trade-off: fewer Fourier modes enhance latent-space interpretability at the expense of higher reconstruction error, whereas higher Fourier mode counts improve reconstruction fidelity but reduce the physical interpretability of the latent representation.
-Therefore, selecting a moderate number of Fourier modes offers a balanced compromise, achieving sufficient reconstruction accuracy while preserving interpretable latent structures for analysis.
+For DIANO, the number of Fourier modes within a Fourier layer is varied at a fixed compression ratio of 16 (two Fourier layer-upsampling blocks in the encoder and two Fourier layers-downsampling blocks in the decoder) to investigate the sensitivity of Fourier modes to the latent structure.
+The results, shown in Fig.~\ref{fig:dim_red_cylinder}b, indicate that 8 Fourier modes sufficiently capture the dominant vortical structures of the given input data, producing a clean and physically meaningful coherent latent representation.
+As the number of Fourier modes increases, higher-frequency components are learned, introducing fine-scale features that interfere with the coarse-grained coherent vortices.
+This effect is particularly noticeable for the high-mode case (\(32\) Fourier modes), where the latent representation becomes less distinct and apparent.
+Therefore, using the minimal number of Fourier modes necessary to resolve the dominant spatial features yields a clearer and more physically meaningful latent structure.
+Nevertheless, the reconstruction error reported in Table~\ref{tab:hyper1} exhibits an opposite trend: reconstruction errors decrease from \(\mathcal{O}(10^{-6})\) for low Fourier mode configurations to \(\mathcal{O}(10^{-7})\) for high-mode configurations, consistent with the physical expectation that higher-frequency modes should resolve much finer scales of vorticity dynamics.
+This behavior highlights a fundamental trade-off: fewer Fourier modes promote distinct, coherent coarse-grained latent vortical structures at the expense of reconstruction accuracy, whereas a higher mode count improves reconstruction fidelity at the cost of latent structures' coherency.
+Therefore, selecting a moderate number of Fourier modes offers a balanced compromise, achieving sufficient reconstruction accuracy while preserving coherent latent structures for analysis.